Frequently Asked Questions

 "Who should be listed on my permit as the contractor? "

 The listed contractor will be responsible for code complying construction and must hold a MD State registration license for new home construction, Maryland Home Improvement Commission license for home improvements (MHIC) or MD State contractor’s license for commercial work.
 If a property owner or tenant wishes to be listed as the contractor, a license is not required; however, you will be solely held responsible for code complying construction.
+The property owner must be personally listed as the primary owner of the property per state assessment records in order to perform work or authorize work completed by a tenant.

 "How do I obtain permit history information for a particular property? "